Texting Journey Links

 This guide discusses how to send Journey Links using Notifications.
-A Journey Link is a unique URL that takes users to Web Pages linked to their specific Journey and are most commonly sent over SMS.
+A Journey Link is a unique URL that takes users to Web Pages linked to their specific Session and are most commonly sent over SMS.
 Journey Links differ from Starting Links in that they allow users to access the most recently visited Web Page within an existing Journey, while the latter trigger the start of a new Journey.
 See more here.

 Journey Links can be used in multiple use cases, like replying to incoming texts to automate the process of deflecting messages or for reminders by linking the user to a preexisting Web Flow.

 - A Journey with a Web Flow tied to Step 1

 - A Twilio connected account set in the Console

 - A Twilio number configured in Studio

 To be able to text Journey Links, you should have a Journey defined.
 It may begin with a visit to a link or with an outbound text or call.
 In any case, make sure there’s a Web Flow defined as a first step.
 The following screenshot presents an example of how your Journey Builder may look like, where the Trigger is a Journey Start Link and there’s a Web Flow selected in Step 1: